 Why outdoor events change the load story

 When more people share a home, peak loads arrive in clusters: kitchen, laundry, portable fans, and outdoor outlets all compete with the basement sump and well pump you already protect.
 A home standby unit earns its keep by starting automatically and carrying priority circuits you selected at installation.
 The week before guests arrive is a better window for calm checks than the night the forecast turns severe.
-Pair this pass with May Memorial week propane standby prep guide when you want the propane deep dive.

-Propane tank and line habits
+Propane tank and line habits before the grill line forms

-For propane, confirm tank level with your supplier if the gauge is unfamiliar, and keep regulator and exposed piping protected from lawn equipment and shifting mulch.
 Do not adjust regulator settings or buried piping yourself.
 If you smell sulfur or rotten egg odor near the tank or generator, treat it as an urgent fuel issue: leave the area, avoid sparks, and follow your supplier emergency guidance, then involve licensed help.
-Our residential generators overview explains how we think about fuel paths during projects.
+Fuel sizing was set at installation; new large loads deserve a professional review.
+Our residential generators overview and generator installation page explain how we document fuel paths during projects.

 Exterior, air path, and clearances after windy weeks

 Walk the enclosure and confirm ventilation openings are clear of leaves, plastic toys, and branches that blew against the fence line.
-Keep manufacturer recommended clearances so exhaust and cooling air move the way the unit expects, the same standard our crews apply on service visits.
+Keep manufacturer recommended clearances so exhaust and cooling air move the way the unit expects—the same standard our crews apply on service visits.
 If pads, conduit, or fuel lines look shifted after frost, note it for your technician rather than guessing at integrity.

 Controls, exercise, and logs before guests arrive

 Run a manual exercise only as described in your owner manual, typically with utility power on so the automatic transfer switch does not move the house to generator during the test.
 Listen for smooth starting, stable running, and normal shutdown.
-Keep a simple log of dates and alarms; that speeds up residential repair conversations if something trends wrong.
+If your model supports exercise scheduling, confirm the clock after power bumps or daylight changes.

 Transfer switch and electrical safety